EHB-TI/web-app-acces-denied/README.md

 #### Defence/ Solution | Mitigate
 <hr>

-1. Monitoring and logging whenever a user is commiting a sensible action is part of our job.
+1. Monitoring and logging, whenever a user is committing a sensible action, is part of our job.

-    Not only we will use this logs for intern working, or whenever a user needs information about is actions, but also we will create a security feature where our client will be able to see his actions.
+    Not only we will use ththeseis logs for intern working, or whenever a user needs information about his actions, but also we will create a security feature where our client will be able to see his actions.
-    > Actions will be database interaction or sensible actions like changing email address or password.
+    > Actions will be database interaction or sensible actions like changing email addresses or passwords.

-    Beside the fact of logging actions we can also log device and ip-information.
+    Besides the fact of logging actions, we can also log device and IP-information.
 This way we can put actions in place whenever a user is logging in on other devices or from a different network.
 <hr>

 2. Before doing/submitting important information/action the user will need to confirm these actions.
 This way repudiation will be avoided.

     Whenever a user visits our website he will need to accept our conditions and cookie policies.
-It will be popped up, this way a user needs to accept or to decline it.
+It will be popped up, this way a user needs to accept or decline it.
-    > This way a user wont be able to then say “I certainly didn’t visit that website”, because he accepted or declided or policies, he made an action to enforce access to our website.
+    > This way a user won't be able to then say “I certainly didn’t visit that website” because he accepted or declined  our policies, he made an action to enforce access to our website.
 <hr>

 ### Information Disclosure: Confidentiality